SimonePY/HealtyBMI/README.md

 You will require **python** for run this scripts!

-Run with the command `python3 main.py` for make the bmi calculation.
+Run with the command `python main.py` for make the bmi calculation.

-Run with the command `python3 retrieveData.py` instead for retrieve all bmi data you saved previously.
+Run with the command `python retrieveData.py` instead for retrieve all bmi data you saved previously.